 A District employee may request a student transfer whether the student resides outside of the District or within the District.
 The window for employee transfer requests opens in the Spring semester and closes in June.
 All employee student transfer requests are managed by the Department of Student Affairs.
 The Department of Student Affairs will contact the Special Education Department regarding an employee student transfer request involving a student served with special education services.
-The Assistant Director of Behavior and Special Sites assists the Special Education Department with the process below.
+The Program Manager for Safety/Restraint and Behavior Interventions assists the Special Education Department with the process below.

 - Analyze the student's special education needs and programming to make the determination as to whether the student's services can be provided at the requested campus. - If the student is served in a specialized program, the Program Manager for the program will be contacted to consult on the request.
-This process involves analyzing the requested campus' programs, number of students within the requested program, as well as student needs in the program. - The Program Manager over the specialized program should also contact the requested campus principal to discuss the requested transfer. - Once this process is followed, the Program Manager will notify the Assistant Director of Behavior and Special Sites of the response. - The Assistant Director of Behavior and Special Sites will then notify the Department of Student Affairs of the recommended decision. - Special Education transportation is not typically provided for Employee Transfer Requests.
+This process involves analyzing the requested campus' programs, number of students within the requested program, as well as student needs in the program. - The Program Manager over the specialized program should also contact the requested campus principal to discuss the requested transfer. - Once this process is followed, the Program Manager will notify the Program Manager of Safety and Behavior Intervention of the response. - The Program Manager of Safety and Behavior Intervention will then notify the Department of Student Affairs of the recommended decision. - If approved, the student will be on an automatic renewal through the remainder of the student's leveled time (elementary, middle, high). - The exception to this will be when the employee applies outside of the transfer window or if the campus has a concern with the transfer of the student for the subsequent year. - In these cases, the campus should reach out to Student Affairs and the Special Education department to notify them that there is a concern.
+These students will be placed back on the review list for the Departments to review. - Special Education transportation is not typically provided for Employee Transfer Requests.